Ready-to-Drink Shakes

 • Not vegan (milk protein concentrate + calcium caseinate); gluten-free; reduced-lactose milk protein

-I bought my first 18-pack of Premier Protein Cafe Latte at the Costco off Forest Lane about three months ago.
-The math was hard to argue with.
-A grande Starbucks Iced Caffe Latte was running me $4.95 plus tax, and I was buying one most weekdays.
-Here was a shelf-stable bottle with nearly four times the protein, eleven times less sugar, and a price tag of $1.80.
-I figured I would try one box and see if the taste held up.
+Premier Protein Cafe Latte shows up in a lot of Costco carts, and the math is hard to argue with.
+A grande Starbucks Iced Caffe Latte runs about $4.95 plus tax for someone buying one most weekdays.
+Here is a shelf-stable bottle with nearly four times the protein, eleven times less sugar, and a price tag near $1.80.
+The obvious question is whether the taste holds up.

-Three months and 36 bottles later, I am still buying them.
-But I do not drink them every morning the way I planned to, and the reasons surprised me.
-This review covers what I learned: how it actually tastes, how the macros stack against the Starbucks drink it is meant to replace, what is in the bottle (the ingredient list raises some questions), and who should and should not put an 18-pack in their cart.
+Across buyer reviews, people keep restocking it, though many do not drink it every morning the way they planned to, and the reasons are worth knowing.
+This review covers how it actually tastes, how the macros stack against the Starbucks drink it is meant to replace, what is in the bottle (the ingredient list raises some questions), and who should and should not put an 18-pack in their cart.

 Product Snapshot

 Premier Protein Cafe Latte is a shelf-stable ready-to-drink protein shake with 30g of protein, 120mg of caffeine, and 1g of sugar per 11 fl oz bottle.
-After drinking 36 of these over three months, my take is that it does replace a daily Starbucks iced coffee on macros and price, but the taste is not a one-for-one swap.
+Across buyer reviews, it does replace a daily Starbucks iced coffee on macros and price, but the taste is not a one-for-one swap.

 8.2